-The reason why this step is method is lower down on my list is because it can be labour intensive and time-consuming.
-As you can see from the Google Doc there are a lot of email variations that you need to check.
+The reason why this method is lower down on my list is that it can be labour intensive and time-consuming.
+As you can see from the Google Doc, there are a lot of email variations that you need to check.

 Head over to MailTester, please ignore the 90’s website, I have found this to be the most reliable mail testing tool available to us at the moment.

 Start copying and pasting the email variations into the Mail Tester search box and the tool will check to see if the email address is valid.
-If everything turns green as have a winner.
+If everything turns green, we can have a winner.

 Advanced Twitter Search

 People sometimes give out their email on Twitter.
 However, they will often try to mask it by messing with the format, for example: